 Editors Note: In late 2003, large portions of the 75th Ranger Regiment were deployed for an operation titled “Winter Strike” in the mountains of Afghanistan.
 This mission was unique in the war on terror in that it saw Rangers going out into the mountains for weeks on end, living off the land and the people to accomplish their mission.
 This is one such account of the experience, which is very appropriate on this Thanksgiving Day.
-This first appeared in The Havok Journal November 21, 2018.
+This first appeared in The Havok Journal on November 21, 2018.

-Years ago I spent Thanksgiving on a distant hill in the middle of a God forsaken country I’d visited a few too many times.
+Years ago I spent Thanksgiving on a distant hill in the middle of a God-forsaken country I’d visited a few too many times.
 I was cold, wet, tired, hungry, and homesick.
 It was the second round of “Winter Strike,” and for those of you who were there, it’s a memory we’ll not soon forget.
-In all my time in 2nd Ranger Battalion, I never really considered what boot gators were for; that is until I was absolutely reliant upon them as we trudged through knee high snow while searching homes.
+In all my time in 2nd Ranger Battalion, I never really considered what boot gaiters were for; that is until I was absolutely reliant upon them as we trudged through knee-high snow while searching homes.
 The first part of “Winter Strike” was spent walking, sleeping, searching, shivering, walking, filling water from streams, walking, bartering for different elements from the LRRP rations, brewing coffee with a small MSR camp stove, and making snow cones with the beverage powder from our meals.
 It was cold, it was miserable, and it’s one of the fondest memories I have from my time in uniform.